Lamium Might Solve Your Groundcover Dilemma

 This easy care plant could be the right choice for your problem dry shade spot.

 Groundcovers are often called upon to fill in difficult areas where more precious featured plants fear to tread.
 Lamium does just that in my zone 6 semi-shady garden dominated by a huge old oak tree.
 In the wild, Lamium grows in a wide range of conditions, on rocky, woody hillsides, in dry shade and where woods border open fields.
-This makes it a candidate for deep shade to light, open shade, but not so much in fiercely sunny spots.
+This makes it a candidate for deep shade to light, open shade, but not in fiercely sunny spots.

 While Lamium spreads rapidly in moist spots and laughs at dry shade, it might succumb to wet, poorly drained soil.
 One source slammed it as a plant that would rot easily in wet conditions, but turn that characteristic to the positive and use it under a big tree with a greedy root system where little else will thrive.